Tag: performance optimization

 }

-In this example, BaseUrl is declared as a const because it is a fixed value that will never change.
-On the other hand, ApiKey is declared as readonly because it depends on a runtime condition (the environment variable).
+Here, BaseUrl is declared as a const since its value is fixed and will never change.
+On the other hand, ApiKey is declared as readonly because its value depends on the runtime environment.

 }